S3 features

 CoreWeave AI Object Storage guarantees consistency.
 Objects can be read immediately after writing.Bucket lifecycles

 A bucket access policy grants or denies permissions to the bucket and the objects within it.
-It defines what actions are allowed or denied on the bucket and its objects, and by whom.
+It defines which actions are allowed or denied on the bucket and its objects, and by whom.
 Bucket access policies consist of one or more statements attached to a bucket in JSON format.
 Use these API calls to manage bucket access policies:Versioning

 Checksum algorithms